Anthony Duclair scores hat trick, including overtime winner, to lead Coyotes over Senators

 Less than two minutes later, the Coyotes tied it up.
 Erik Karlsson tried to knock down Jason Demers's pass, but it got past him and allowed Duclair to beat him in a foot race as he wrapped a puck behind Condon.

-Ottawa regained the lead early in the second as Borowiecki was able to make the most of a Cody Ceci rebound that bounced right to him giving him a wide open right side.
+Ottawa regained the lead early in the second as Borowiecki was able to make the most of a Cody Ceci rebound that Jean-Gabriel Pageau was able to tip and get to Borowiecki giving him a wide-open right side.

+With two goals on the season Borowiecki has hit a career high.

+"I've made a concerted effort to round up my game here a little bit this year," said Borowiecki.
+"I think I'm still doing good things defensively, but any time I can chip in offensively I'm very happy to do that."

 The Coyotes had a great chance to tie the game back up, but Condon made a great save on Derek Stepan.